top of page

 Blepharitis/ conjunctival erythema may be noted on gross exam.

-• Heart and lungs - crackles may indicate interstitial lung disease.
+• Heart and lungs - crackles at the lung base may indicate interstitial lung disease.

 • GI - diffuse, mild tenderness common.
 Palpate RUQ and epigastric area for focal tenderness (less common)